 - Standard LTL: one-stop shopping for all big-shipment national LTL freight needs with centralized customer service for LTL shipping among the countries of North America.
 YRC Freight offers flexibility, convenience and reliability that comes with one national freight shipping provider. - Guaranteed Standard: services moving on our Standard network, with guaranteed on-time delivery by a specific day or within a multi-day window.
-Our guaranteed multiple-day window service is designed to meet retail industry needs to reduce chargeback fees. - Accelerated: a faster option to our Standard service that moves through YRC Freight's faster network to increase our customers' speed to market. - Time-Critical: for expedited and specialized shipments including emergency and window deliveries via ground or air anywhere in North America with shipment arrival timed to the hour or day, proactive notification and a 100% on-time guarantee. - Logistics Solutions: includes a variety of services to meet industry and customer-specific needs with offerings such as Custom Projects, Consolidation and Distribution, Reverse Logistics, Residential White Glove, and Exhibit Services. - yrcfreight.com: a secure e-commerce website offering online resources for supply chain visibility and shipment management in real time.
+Our guaranteed multiple-day window service is designed to meet retail industry needs to reduce chargeback fees. - Accelerated: a faster option to our Standard service that moves through YRC Freight's faster network to increase our customers' speed to market. - Time-Critical: for expedited and specialized shipments including emergency and window deliveries via ground or air anywhere in North America with shipment arrival timed to the hour or day, proactive notification and a 100% on-time guarantee. - Logistics Solutions: includes a variety of services to meet industry and customer-specific needs with offerings such as custom projects, consolidation and distribution, reverse logistics, residential white glove, and exhibit services.
+These services are provided under HNRY Logistics. - yrcfreight.com and HNRYLogistics.com: secure e-commerce websites offering online resources for supply chain visibility and shipment management in real time.

-YRC Freight includes the operations of its wholly owned Canadian subsidiary, YRC Reimer.
+YRC Freight includes the operations of its wholly owned Canadian subsidiary, YRC Reimer, and wholly owned logistics solutions subsidiary, HNRY Logistics.
 Founded in 1952, YRC Reimer offers Canadian shippers a selection of direct connections within Canada and throughout North America.
 YRC Reimer's operating network and information systems are completely integrated with those of YRC Freight, enabling YRC Reimer to provide seamless cross-border services between Canada, Mexico and the United States and markets overseas.
+Formed in 2018, HNRY Logistics is a coast-to-coast logistics brokerage company utilizing the YRC Worldwide portfolio of LTL companies to provide a full suite of logistics solutions to our customers.

-YRC Freight represented 63% of our consolidated operating revenue in 2017, 2016 and 2015.
+YRC Freight represented 63% of our consolidated operating revenue in 2018, 2017 and 2016.